 Some of the many exceptional academic opportunities available within the University are listed below.

 Ampersand Society is a community of learners comprised of high-achieving students in the College of Arts & Sciences; a small cohort of students is selected each spring from among first-year students who are invited to apply.
 Members receive close, intentional mentoring by faculty and administrators throughout their undergraduate educations and are chosen for their academic excellence, remarkable potential, and commitment to the life of the mind as a means to pursue a life of purpose.
-Students must have and maintain a minimum 3.7 GPA.
+To be in good standing, students must maintain a minimum 3.7 GPA.

 Baylor Business Fellows is a unique BBA major that enables gifted students with career goals not easily met through a traditional four-year degree program to combine business with other fields of study.
 Students apply for admission to the program, and while most students matriculate as Business Fellows, current Baylor undergraduates can apply for admission.
 The Fellows program offers flexibility in course choices combined with individualized, in-depth advising.
 Students can take the most rigorous courses they are capable of handling right away.
 Fellows complete a minimum of 124 total hours to earn the Bachelor of Business Administration degree, which must include 31 hours in Business coursework and 36 hours at the advanced level (3000- and 4000-level courses).
 Fellows are expected to maintain at least a 3.5 grade point average while taking at least 15 hours each semester.
 Applications are available on the Business Fellows homepage, linked above.